Dollars and Diagrams

 -Access to a Home Equity Line of Credit [if applicable]

--If you need income from your investment portfolio, we suggest keeping five years’ worth of income in fixed income investments.
+-If you need income from your investment portfolio, we suggest keeping five years’ worth of income in fixed-income investments.

 6/ Look for cracks in the foundation.
+What are your challenges?

 The most dangerous quadrant of knowledge is the “I don’t know what I don’t know”.